vsch/idea-multimarkdown/README.md

 Wiki links are the first to get the boost to IntelliJ intelligence:

 * Wiki link page references are linked to the files they target.
 For example `[[NOTICE]]` refers to `NOTICE.md` in the same directory as the file containing the link.
+* Auto completion of Wiki link text part ie. `[[LinkRef|Text]]` will take the text from the linkRef and present several variations.
+Also any link texts that are the same on the page can be renamed by using refactor/rename operation to change all of them in one operation.
 * Refactor rename operation on a wiki link does a file rename operation with all links that refer to it also changed.
 * Moving a file within the project tree also updates the links.
 * Navigate to the file a wiki link targets in the markdown source via go to definition or line marker.